 The Board Meeting dates are normally pre-determined.
 During the year under the review, the Board of Directors had 4 Meetings.
-These were held on June 27, 2020, August 1, 2020, October 24, 2020, and January 30, 2021.
-The Company adhered to the Secretarial Standards prescribed by the Institute of Company Secretaries of India under the provisions of Section 118(10) of the Act.
+These were held on May 15, 2021, July 24, 2021, October 23, 2021 and January 22, 2022.

+The gap between any two Meetings did not exceed 120 days.
+Further, the Company adhered to the Secretarial Standards prescribed by the Institute of Company Secretaries of India under the provisions of Section 118(10) of the Act.

 The information, including as specified in Schedule II to the Listing Regulations, is regularly made available to the Board, whenever applicable and materially significant, for discussion and consideration.
 The Company's Board/ Committees are presented with detailed notes, along with agenda, well in advance of the meetings.
-The Agendas for the Board/ Committee Meetings is set by the Company Secretary in consultation with the Chairmen of the respective Committees.
+The Agendas for the Board/ Committee Meetings is set by the Company Secretary in consultation with the Chairman of the Board/ Chairman of the respective Committees.